NewtonCosta/soapui-groovy-scripting/README.md

 # Soapui Groovy Scripting
-A collection of API test scripting with groovy in SoapUI
+An API collection test scripting with groovy in SoapUI